Hello ladies and gents,

-Your DJ is there to DJ.
-He/she can probably do some introductions; but that is not the DJ’s focus, or it shouldn’t be.
+Your DJ is there to DJ, play music.
+He/she can probably do some introductions, but that is not the DJ’s focus, or it shouldn’t be.

-The MC pumps the crowd, orients your guests, and most importantly, makes sure the night goes smoothly and seamlessly.
+The professional MC works for the crowd, orients your guests, and most importantly, makes sure the night goes smoothly and seamlessly.
 No gaps, no empty moments.

 And, last but not least, a very important thing to watch out for: The look.
 Yes, it is important.
 In my view, if your guests take the time to look AND smell good for your event, so should your DJ (and staff).
 It’s that simple.

 Biggest tip, READ REVIEWS.
 Let past clients tell you more.